xescugc/go-flux/README.md

-Is the main struct to extend/compose any Store, it extends the Store and it has a State and that State is changed with a reducer and if in that reducer `reduce(state,action) state` the state has changed it'll automatically trigger a change envent, it's not longer necessary to manually trigger it.
+Is the main struct to extend/compose any Store, it extends the Store and it has a State and that State is changed with a reducer and if in that reducer `reduce(state,action) state` the state has changed it'll automatically trigger a change event, it's not longer necessary to manually trigger it.

 ### Examples